Important Tax Filing Dates & Deadlines

-There are several important dates for taxes that you don't want to ignore.
-To start, on January 15, if you are not paying your income taxes through withholding or you are making payments in addition to withholding, you will want to make your fourth estimated tax payment for the prior year.
+There are several important tax filing dates for taxes that you don't want to ignore.
+To start, on January 15, (January 16, 2018 because it follows a government holiday on the 15th) if you are not paying your income taxes through withholding or you are making payments in addition to withholding, you will want to make your fourth estimated tax payment for the prior year.

-The other due dates for estimated payments are April 15th, June 15th and September 15th.
+The other tax deadlines for estimated payments are April 15th, June 15th and September 15th.
 Note - If you file your tax return and pay all taxes due by February 2nd, the fourth payment is not necessary.

 On February 2nd, income statements are also due from your employer's, contractors and financial institutions.
 This includes, W-2s and 1099s.

 Next, on February 17th, if you have been exempt from income tax withholding, a new W-4 form must be filed if you want to continue the exemption for next tax year.